 At George Salter, we start our Key Stage 4 curriculum in year 9 to offer all students the maximum amount of time to achieve the full award in all courses studied.

-During this three year period all students study; English, Maths, Science, PE, PSHE, Citizenship and Careers.
+During this three year period all students study; English, Maths, Science, PE, PSHE and Careers.

-It is also a target for all students to achieve a C or above equivalent in an ICT qualification.
+It is also a target for all students to achieve a Grade 5 or above equivalent in an ICT qualification.
 As the students achieve this qualification, the time freed up will be allocated to support other subject areas, notably English and Maths.

 The Academy has a Consortium arrangement at Post 16 with Ormiston Sandwell Community Academy and Bristnall Hall Academy.
 The underlying principles that have driven the curriculum offer at Post 16 for the last 5 years are the same as those set out in the recently published DfE publication "Study Programmes".
 The Curriculum Offer allows all students to follow a structured study programme that suits their needs and starts from the point they have reached at the end of KS4.
 Students will normally embark upon a tailored study programme at one of the following levels: